Verification of Identity

 Where a mortgagee represented by a Subscriber undertakes the verification of identity and therefore determines what steps to take to verify the mortgagor’s identity, the Subscriber must be reasonably satisfied that the mortgagee took reasonable steps.
 It is for a Subscriber to assess how it can be reasonably satisfied in the circumstances.

-A standard for undertaking verification of identity will be set out in the Recorder’s Directions and Participation Rules.
+A standard for undertaking verification of identity is set out in the Recorder’s Directions and Participation Rules.
 This Verification of Identity Standard is not mandatory.
 However, if this Verification of Identity Standard is properly carried out by one of the prescribed categories of people, the Subscriber will be deemed to have taken reasonable steps to verify identity.
 The Verification of Identity Standard is one set of reasonable steps but there are other reasonable steps that can be taken to verify identity.

 Subscribers are required to retain evidence supporting the verification of identity in order to demonstrate that reasonable steps were taken.